 Salmon are often aggressive in small groups, which may have negative impact on fish welfare and the quality of the research.
 Data from the experiments will be analysed to find the minimum group size which show similar behaviour and performance to large groups, to balance "Reduction" with "Refinement".

 The experiment in work package 2.2 ("Effect of changing rearing unit volume on acclimation and behaviour of salmon pre-smolts") has been started.
 In this experiment, we will document how long the acclimation period is after salmon parr are transferred to new (experimental) tanks, and specifically how the duration of the acclimation period is affected by the change in rearing volume.
 Fish have been transferred to smaller, similar or larger tanks, and appetite is monitored frequently to see how the fish adapt to the new tanks.

 The second and final open meeting, presenting the results of the project, was held both in Bergen and Tromsø, on 22 and 23 February, respectively.
 The programme can be downloaded here.
 In addition to specific information about environmental enrichment in fish, two of the Advisory Group members held more general presentations on these subjects:

 Enrichment: concept and comparative aspects (Dr. Cecilie Mejdell, Norwegian Veterinary Institute, Oslo)

 European legislation on environmental enrichment: what this means for fish (Dr. Penny Hawkins, RSPCA, UK)

-The following presentations were made by the steering group members (links will be added soon):
+The following presentations were made by the steering group members:

 ENRICH Fish: Using optimised environmental enrichment to improve the rearing conditions and welfare of Atlantic salmon in relation to the 3Rs (Chris Noble)